Oldsmobile Cutlass: Origins

 Oldsmobile first used the Cutlass name on an experimental sports coupe designed in 1954.
 It rode a 110 in wheelbase, and featured a dramatic boat-tailed fastback roofline and stock V8.
 Its platform was similar to the compact F-85 introduced seven years later.

-For model years 1939 and 1940, Oldsmobile introduced the Oldsmobile Series 60 and Oldsmobile Series 70 which shared the GM A platform and GM B platform with Chevrolet and Pontiac models.
+For the 1939 model years, Oldsmobile introduced the Oldsmobile Series 60 and Oldsmobile Series 70, which shared the GM A platform and GM B platform respectively with Chevrolet and Pontiac models.
+Both series continued for 1940, when Oldsmobile introduced the C-body Series 90.
 The Series 60 was discontinued in 1948, while the Series 70 was cancelled in 1950.
 The division then offered multiple models using the Oldsmobile Series 80 and Oldsmobile Series 90 platforms during the 1950s.
 When the division decided to revisit offering a smaller platform again, they didn't return to the traditional naming convention of reintroducing the Series 70 and instead offered the new compact as the F-85 Series, inspired by the North American F-86 Sabre fighter jet, and beginning a new tradition of using fighter jet names for their products as the Jet Age began, and using nameplates as series designations, and was a revival of a naming convention the company offered from 1928 to 1938 called the F-Series.
 Oldsmobile management decided to continue to take advantage of the "rocket" marketing strategy started with the Rocket V8 engine.
 The United States Air Force did previously produce a research fighter jet called the McDonnell XF-85 Goblin but it wasn't placed into production.
 During World War II, many GM factories temporarily suspended automobile production and manufactured fighter aircraft, bombers and aircraft engines for the war effort, and emphasizing their contribution was reflected in the division's decision to name their products after fighter aircraft.
 Starting in 1929, GM did own Allison Engine Company which manufactured aircraft engines for the United States Military until 1992 when the Allison Division was sold.